sandera0606/blank-app/README.md

    $ streamlit run streamlit_app.py
    ```

+ChatGPT usage:
-Used ChatGPT in webscraping.py to implement a random delay to mimic human behaviour when accessing a website
+Used ChatGPT in webscraping.py to implement a random delay to mimic human behaviour when accessing a website and to store cookies.